-The Sonus PSX Policy & Routing Server, or the PSX, is the central routing and policy engine for our softswitch and (optionally) distributed SBC solutions.
+The Sonus PSX Policy & Routing Server, or the PSX, is the central routing and policy engine for our softswitch and distributed SBC solutions.
 The PSX plays an integral role in many of our network deployments, and provides both the call routing intelligence and policy intelligence for SIP sessions across the network.
 The PSX is unique in that it can act as a central control and provisioning point for hundreds of switches or SBCs, resulting in significant operational savings for our customers.
 The PSX is based upon a modular architecture that is designed for high performance and scalability, as well as interoperability with third-party gateways, devices and services.
-The PSX is an all-IP component and can perform most IPbased database lookups natively.
-The core PSX technology is also available as a standalone solution as the Sonus Centralized Policy Server for applications such as Number Portability and Breakout Gateway Control Functions (for hybrid IMS networks).
+The PSX is an all-IP component and can perform most IP-based database lookups natively.
+The core PSX platform is also extensible through applications to address solutions such as Least Cost Routing, Number Portability and Breakout Gateway Control Functions (for hybrid IP Multimedia Subsystem networks).